 |Date||Sat 27th Oct 2018|

+The band is excited!
 There will be lots to entertain the whole family with two live music stages, Ghost Train rides with Lachlan Valley Rail, Markets, high flying aerial shows, street performers and amusement rides for the young and brave.